Course Request Guide for New Students

 General Advice:

-1. Map out a four-year course program to ensure fulfillment all of Deerfield’s graduation requirements.
+1. Map out a four-year course program to ensure fulfillment of all of Deerfield’s graduation requirements.
 Try for a gradual increase in the level of difficulty of your course load from 9th grade to 12th grade.
-Also, make sure to consider college matriculation recommendations.
+Also, make sure to consider the college matriculation recommendations.

-4. Visual and Performing Arts one-term course requests must have alternates.
+4. Visual and performing arts one-term course requests must have alternates.

-5. Incoming students with a previous year of high school may receive graduation requirement credit for some courses taken at a previous school.
+5. Incoming students with a previous year of high school may receive graduation requirement transfer credit for some courses taken at a previous school.

 New 10th Graders